 Primary PE & Sport Premium

 The Government invests £320m per year directly into primary schools with the objective of achieving self-sustaining improvement in the quality of PE and sport.
-This funding is called the Primary PE and Sport Premium and schools receive PE and Sport Premium funding based on the number of pupils in years 1 to 6.
+This funding is called the Primary PE & Sport Premium (PPSP) and schools receive the funding based on the number of pupils in years 1 to 6.

 The long term vision of the funding is that “all pupils leave primary school physically literate and with the knowledge, skills and motivation necessary to equip them for a healthy lifestyle and lifelong participation in physical activity and sport”.